Malivil/TTT-Randomat-20/README.md

 - A Glitch has been patched
 - Camp Fire
 - Come on and SLAM!
+- Communism!
+Time to learn how to share...
 - Don't be so Sensitive
 - Double Cross
 - Flu Season